TaperFlow brand mark

 2. Use staged reductions

 A staged taper can reduce friction.
 Lower either frequency or amount first, stabilize, then reduce again.
-This approach can make adjustments clearer and easier to maintain.

 If progress stalls, review trigger notes and sleep trends before making a larger cut.